Hopf algebroids with balancing subalgebra: Scalar extension Hopf algebroids

-Analogous comparisons may be made for the ideal $\mathcal{B}_+ = I_A\cap\mathcal{B}$ which is in~\cite{tajronkov} not defined as the intersection, but rather constructed exactly as $\mathcal{B}$ but with the enveloping algebra $U(R)$ replaced by its ideal $U_+(R)\subset U(R)$ of elements which are not degree $0$ in the standard filtration of the universal enveloping algebra.
+Analogous comparisons may be made for the ideal $\mathcal{B}_+$ which is in~\cite{tajronkov} not defined as the intersection $I_A\cap\mathcal{B}$, but an equivalent description is given, constructing it in analogy to $\mathcal{B}$, but with the enveloping algebra $U(R)$ replaced by its ideal $U_+(R)\subset U(R)$ of elements which are not degree $0$ in the standard filtration of the universal enveloping algebra.
+This explains the notation $\mathcal{B}_+$.
 The commutation relations (3.1)-(3.4) in~\cite{tajronkov} imply that such $\mathcal{B}_+$ is indeed a two-sided ideal in $\mathcal{B}$.